themirrazz/ajc-everywhere/README.md

 # AJCEverywhere
 > [!NOTE]
 > This project is no longer actively maintained.
-I am going to be working on another
-> Electron-compatible runtime.
-I will be making another, much lighterweight runtime
+I will be making another, much
-> in the future, and it will probably use concepts from this one.
-But for now,
+> lighterweight runtime in the future, and it will probably use concepts
-> I am taking a break.
+> from this one.
+But for now, I am taking a break.

 ![A picture of a wolf running in their den in AJCEverywhere](img/hero-image.png)